Vatsalsharma21/JavaPrograms/README.md

 # 🚀 Practice Solutions

-This repository contains my solutions to various Java problems I see on **LeetCode** or **HackerRack** problems, implemented in **Java, Python, and JavaScript**.
+This repository contains my solutions to various Java problems I see on **LeetCode** or **HackerRack** problems, implemented in **Java**.
 The goal is to improve problem-solving skills and understand different algorithms and data structures.
 All the credits for the problem statements go to the respective platforms, I am just using this repository to store my practice solutions.

 ---